Blog

 – to rouse to strong feeling or action

-No generation in Ireland underwent such a social rebellion than the OAPs of today.
-Their evolution from teen to adult in the 1950s, 60s and 70s coincided with a global rise in non-conformism, rebellion and protest.
-With domestic TV we witnessed first-hand political upheaval across NI, USA, France, Asia and beyond.
-We also experienced a social revolution in sex, fashion, drugs, race, music, broadcasting and travel plus embraced a host of new initiatives and progressive businesses within the arts, media and publishing.
-And emerging from this cauldron of the hippy 60s and punk ‘70s were the creative pioneers and the commercial trailblazers who opened venues and theatres; established magazines, pirate radio stations and arts festivals.
-Today’s OAPs were in the audience (some at the coal face) and regardless of age, their life-long passion for innovation remains as this generation is hot-wired to embrace ‘the new’ across all genres of culture and the arts.
-And come election time we’re supposed to be happy with a few extra € on the pension!
+No generation in Ireland underwent such a social rebellion as the OAPs of today.
+Their evolution from teen to adult in the 1950s, 60s, and 70s coincided with a global rise in nonconformism, rebellion, and protest.
+With domestic TV, we witnessed firsthand political upheaval across NI, the USA, France, Asia, and beyond.
+We also experienced a social revolution in sex, fashion, drugs, race, music, broadcasting, and travel, plus embraced a host of new initiatives and progressive businesses within the arts, media, and publishing.
+And emerging from this cauldron of the hippy 60s and punk 70s were the creative pioneers and the commercial trailblazers who opened venues and theatres and established magazines, pirate radio stations, and arts festivals.
+Today’s OAPs were in the audience (some at the coal face), and regardless of their age now, their lifelong passion for innovation remains, as this generation is hot-wired to embrace ‘the new’ across all genres of culture and the arts.
+And come election time, we’re supposed to be happy with a few extra euros on the pension!
 The V in proVoke = two fingers!

-The long-term plan is that similar community festivals could be staged in cultural centres nationwide and as a result stimulate further local talent and events throughout the year to not only create new work but also new friends.
-More older people suffer from loneliness than illness and as a result often fall into bad habits regarding social isolation, exercise and diet.
+The long-term plan is that similar community festivals could be staged in cultural centres nationwide and as a result, stimulate further local talent and events throughout the year to not only create new work but also new friends.
+More older people suffer from loneliness than illness and, as a result, often fall into bad habits regarding social isolation, exercise, and diet.
 So proVoke also offers this often silent minority a platform to engage and collaborate with old and new friends.
 What’s not to like?

 Let’s offer the stage to a generation that grew up with rock and roll; embraced all forms of rebellion plus dove head first into a wide social revolution in sexual freedom, civil rights and so much more.
 Most do not foresee themselves as ‘old’ or OAPS.
 We’re more like Old Age Punks!